GST Calculator

 Follow these simple steps to get accurate retirement projections:

 Input your current age and annual salary.
-The calculator projects growth until retirement age 65, accounting for salary increases over time.
+The calculator projects growth until retirement.

 Choose what percentage of salary you'll contribute.
-Aim for at least enough to get full employer match.
 10-15% total is recommended.

 Enter your company's matching percentage and limit.
-Common matches are 50% up to 6% or 100% up to 3%.
-This is free money!
+This is free money toward retirement.

 Goods and Services Tax (GST) has simplified India's tax system by replacing multiple indirect taxes.
 Whether you're a business owner filing GST returns, a freelancer raising invoices, or a consumer trying to understand your bill, this calculator helps you compute GST accurately.
 With four main rates - 5%, 12%, 18%, and 28% - applying to different goods and services, calculating GST can be confusing.
 This calculator works both ways: add GST to a base price (for invoicing) or extract GST from an inclusive price (to know the actual product cost).
 Understanding GST isn't just for compliance; it helps you price your products competitively, claim input tax credit correctly, and make informed purchasing decisions.